 - Dowsing Device: Once he's landed on the Moon, Mannfeldt uses a divining rod to search for water.
 And you call yourself a scientist!

 - Equal-Opportunity Evil: Five Brains and Checkbooks, who include a woman (Tilla Durieux) and an Asian man (Mahmud Terja Bey).

 - Gold Fever: Turner murders Mannfeldt by backing him off a cliff, fills his pockets with the gold nuggets lying about everywhere, then tries to steal the ship and abandon the others on the Moon.

 - Gravity Screw: Straps are placed all over the floor and roof of the cabin, and there's a sequence involving Friede and Windegger trying to drink from a bottle in zero-G. Once on the Moon, they use weighted boots to walk normally in the lower gravity.

 - Herr Doktor: Naturally a large part of the leading characters, who are both Germans and scientists/engineers.

 - Little Stowaway: Twelve-year-old Gustav (Gustl Stark-Gstettenbaur) hides on the rocket so he, too, can see the Moon.

 - Love Triangle: Engineer Hans Windegger and scientist Wolf Helius are both attracted to the heroine.

-- Shown Their Work: Along with Destination Moon and 2001: A Space Odyssey, this was one of the few sci-fi movies where the creators paid serious attention to their technical advisors — in this case science writer Willy Ley and Romanian rocket scientist Hermann Oberth.
-So accurate was the film the Gestapo later confiscated the release prints and a large cutaway model of the spacecraft, for fear it would compromise Germany's secret ballistic rocket program.
+- Shown Their Work: Along with Destination Moon and 2001: A Space Odyssey, this was one of the few sci-fi movies where the creators paid serious attention to their technical advisors — in this case, science writer Willy Ley and Romanian rocket scientist Hermann Oberth.
+So accurate was the film that the Gestapo later confiscated the release prints and a large cutaway model of the spacecraft, for fear that it would compromise Germany's secret ballistic rocket program.